 Cerf has received the US Presidential Medal of Freedom, US National Medal of Technology, the Queen Elizabeth Prize for Engineering, the Prince of Asturias Award, the Tunisian National Medal of Science, the Japan Prize, the Charles Stark Draper award, the ACM Turing Award, the Legion d’Honneur and 24 honorary degrees.

-Anwitaman did his Phd from EPFL Switzerland, and currently works in the School of Computer Engineering at NTU Singapore.
+Anwitaman did his Phd from EPFL Switzerland, and currently works in the School of Computer Science and Engineering at NTU Singapore.

 David De Roure is Professor of e-Research at University of Oxford and Director of the Oxford e-Research Centre.
 He is a Strategic Advisor to the Economic and Social Research Council in the area of Social Media Data.
 Working on the intersection of humanities, social science, and computer science, David conducts research on social machines, computational musicology, large scale sociotechnical systems, cyber security and social computing.